PLAN YOUR TRIP

-An estimated 2 million pets travel on planes every year just in the US, so it’s certainly worth exploring where travellers like to go with their pets.
+An estimated 2 million pets board planes every year just in the US, so it’s certainly worth exploring where travellers like to go with their pets.
 A TripAdvisor study cited by Four Legged Travels showed that 61% of dogs enjoy trips to the US.
 This is followed by Canada and the UK.
-By surveying UK dog owners, Holiday Park company Away Resorts found that 85% would prefer a staycation with their dogs than to leave them behind and travel abroad.
-It looks as though owners are willing to make sacrifices to travel with their pets.
+By surveying UK dog owners, Holiday Park company Away Resorts found that 85% would prefer a staycation with their dogs than to leave them behind and go abroad.
+It looks as though owners are willing to make sacrifices to vacation with their furry friends.
 For those travelling in the UK, the most pet-friendly destinations are the South East, South West and East of England.
-This is based on pet-friendly pubs, number of walks, and number of vets, so you can be sure that you’ll find everything your four-legged friend needs in these places.
+This is based on pet-friendly pubs, the number of walks, and the number of vets, so you can be sure that you’ll find everything your four-legged friend needs in these places.

 Just 4.6% of owners are not planning to take any overnight trips with their pets.

 15.4% of owners enjoy dog-friendly beach holidays the most.